 The ability to provide a unique identifier that can service as an opaque indication of where in the service provider network the call was originated.

-This identifier MUST be globally unique and consistent so can be used in analytics for tracking the reputation of a particular originating service.
+This identifier MUST be globally unique and consistent so it can be used in analytics for tracking the reputation of a particular originating service.

 This identifier MUST be globally unique and consistent so it can be used for any traceback efforts if a particular originator is a consistent or pervasive “bad actor”.